If you've heard of waterless cookware, then you've probably heard the following things:

 - Originally sold by the direct selling method.

-We'll look at each of these features in detail.
+We'll look at each of these in detail.

 Made of "Surgical" Stainless Steel

 It is not.
-"Surgical" is a marketing term and nothing more.
+"Surgical" is a marketing term.
 Almost all clad stainless cookware is made from 300 Series stainless steel, and all 300 Series stainless steel is "surgical" grade.

-All-Clad, Tramontina, Demeyere, and the vast majority of other clad stainless cookware manufacturers use "surgical" grade stainless steel; they just don't call it that.
+All-Clad, Tramontina, Demeyere, Heritage Steel, Cuisinart, Made In, and the vast majority of other clad stainless cookware manufacturers use "surgical" grade stainless steel; they just don't call it that.

-Furthermore, if you still doubt the truth about stainless steel, this site says that 300 Series stainless is used in both the food and beverage industry and medical applications (as well as a number of other applications).
+If you doubt this, this site says that 300 Series stainless is used in both the food and beverage industry and medical applications (as well as a number of other applications).

 Thus, "surgical" stainless steel is not a unique feature of waterless cookware.
-It's just a buzz word that simply means 300 Series stainless steel.
+It's just a buzz word that simply means corrosion-resistant stainless steel.

 Having said that, we should add that while all 300 Series stainless steel is "surgical" grade, there are many different types of it.
 For example, some contain titanium.
-Yet as impressive as titanium sounds, it's simply another way to make steel corrosion-proof, and isn't necessarily better than forms of 316 stainless steel that don't have it.
-Check out this site for more information.
+Yet as impressive as titanium sounds, it's simply another way to make steel corrosion-proof, and isn't necessarily better than forms of 300 stainless steel that don't have it.

-The stainless steel in most waterless cookware also contains nickel unless specifically stating otherwise.
-Nickel is a hallmark of stainless steel.
-So if you have a nickel sensitivity, most brands of waterless cookware aren't going to be any better than other types of stainless cookware--meaning that unless they clearly state that they don't contain nickel, you're just as likely to have nickel sensitivity issues with waterless cookware as you are with any other stainless cookware.
+About Nickel: The stainless steel in most (probably all) waterless cookware contains nickel unless specifically stating otherwise.
+Nickel is a hallmark of stainless steel because it's what makes the steel resistant to corrosion.
+If you have a nickel sensitivity, most brands of waterless cookware aren't going to be any better than other types of stainless cookware--meaning that unless they clearly state that they don't contain nickel, you're just as likely to have nickel sensitivity issues with waterless cookware as you are with any other stainless cookware.

-"Surgical" stainless simply means 300 Series stainless, and it is not a unique feature of waterless cookware.
-Nearly all clad stainless cookware is made from 300 Series stainless steel, even if not called "surgical."
+"Surgical" simply means corrosion-resistant stainless steel, and it is not a unique feature of waterless cookware.
+Al clad stainless cookware is made from corrosion-resistant stainless steel, even if not called "surgical."

 Multi Ply Cladding